z33kz33k/mtg/README.md

         * [TopDeck.gg](https://topdeck.gg) brackets and profiles
         * Untapped profiles
         * [WotC (official MTG site)](https://magic.wizards.com/en) articles
-    * 20 more container pages in plans
+    * 76 container pages in total with 19 more in plans
 * Assessing the meta:
     * Scraping Goldfish and MGTAZone for meta-decks (others in plans)
     * Scraping a singular Untapped meta-deck decklist page